glycerine/rbook/README.md

 xvfb-run R
 ~~~

-we can be sure that there is always a local X environment
+By running Xvfb, we can be sure that there is always a local X environment
 to write to.
 This can also be viewed in realtime with

 ~~~